upperstream/playlist-manager/doc/overview.md

 ### Playlist Processing

 All tools need to process playlist files to extract the list of media files referenced in them.
-This involves:
+This processing is centralized in the `playlist_scanner` module and involves:

 1. Reading the playlist file line by line
 2. Filtering out comments and empty lines
 3. Normalising file paths (replacing backslashes with forward slashes)
 4. Extracting the base directory and relative paths

+The `playlist_scanner` module uses a streaming approach with iterators to efficiently process playlist files of any size with minimal memory usage.

 ### File System Operations